SelmaBoubou/AcquisitionLab/README.md

 ## AcquisitionLab

-On this repository is about the lab report of the Acquisation course module.
+This repository is about the lab report of the Acquisation course module.

 ## Labs